reactjs/fr.react.dev/content/docs/concurrent-mode-patterns.md

 **[Essayez sur CodeSandbox](https://codesandbox.io/s/currying-violet-5jsiy)**

 The problem with this is that now we *always* wait for both of them to be fetched.
 However, if it's the *posts* that came back first, there's no reason to delay showing them.
-When fun facts load later, they won't shift the layout because they're already below the posts.
+When faits amusants load later, they won't shift the layout because they're already below the posts.

 Other approaches to this, such as composing Promises in a special way, are increasingly difficult to pull off when the loading states are located in different components down the tree.